tezos-checker/checker/docs/testing.md

 testing framework for Ligo yet.
 All tests reside under the [tests/](../tests) directory and are primarily organized by the corresponding `src` module which they test.
-The exception to this is `testLiquidation.ml`, which centralizes testing logic for liquidation auctions.
+The exception to this is `testLiquidation.ml`, which centralizes testing logic for calculations related to burrow liquidation.

 So far, testing has focused on the following areas:
   1. Unit tests for key business logic